-Before a person is hired, including contractors, consultants, and transportation staff who may be in contact with children and/or families, management conducts an interview, verifies references, and performs a state and national sex offender registry check and a state and federal fingerprint based background check (required by CFR 1302.90).
+Before a person is hired, including contractors, consultants, and transportation staff who may be in contact with children and/or families, management conducts an interview, verifies references, and performs a state and national sex offender registry check and a state and federal fingerprint-based background check (required by CFR 1302.90).

 Interview Committees for regular staff positions are comprised of at least one supervisory staff member and, whenever possible, at least one parent.
-The Executive Director will lead the interview committee for all management positions, including the Human Resources Manager and Finance Manager.
-In the event a parent is not available or is scheduled but unable to attend, the Interview Committee may be comprised of two supervisory staff members.
+The Executive Director will lead the interview committee for all management positions.
+In the event a parent is not available or is scheduled but unable to attend, the Interview Committee may be comprised of two staff members.
 Upon completion of the interview process, it is the responsibility of the hiring manager, or the Executive Director for management positions, to assure that the Interview Committee recommendations are presented to the Policy Council (PC).